Should we use canned fruits and vegetables? Aren’t fresh vegetables really the best you can use in cooking?

 Have a great week!
 Plan something wonderful in your kitchen tonight, you probably have all the ingredients you need on hand already!

 Looking for more healthy tips?
-Set up a consultation with our Registered Dietitian!
+Set up a consultation with our nutrition coaches!

-By Rita Larsen, RD, CD; Elite Sports Clubs Nutrition Educator & Diet Counselor
+By Rita Larsen, RD, CD; former Elite Sports Clubs Nutrition Educator & Diet Counselor